olilanz/ai-yue-gp/README.md

  - 0: Run with the original transformers, without deepmeepbeep's optimizations.
  - 1: Apply the patches - may give unintended side effects in certain configurations.

-YUEGP_RUN_N_SEGMENTS: Number of segments to run simultaneously in stage 2 (default: 2).
-Increase may improve music coherence, at teh expense of more VRAM.

 More documentation on the effect of these parameters can be found in the [originator's repo](https://github.com/deepbeepmeep/YuEGP.git).

 ### Fixing caching issues